ockernuts/digital-power-meter-monitor/README.en.md

   This corresponds to "USB" mode (slave mode -> your PC is the master) In another position one gets OTG mode (master mode, the board is an USB master and it can support other devices) We never use the OTG mode.
+  From what we can deduce OTG mode would interfere with the use of PIN 19 as an output signal for RTS.

+- Very special on this board is to get the SDCard working, one needs to set PIN 14 to HIGH.
+  This is not so visible on the schema, but otherwise, the V3V pin has no proper voltage and this also powers the SDCard...We spent some days finding this out...

 After programming the board with the filesystem and code, it should start normally.